-- 1. Signal obtained at a specified low concentration: This value depends on the electrode type, the concentration, the medium, the temperature, and the pX gain (in DatLab).
-For a gain setting of 10, the voltage of the OROBOROS TPP electrode in MiR06 should be below (more negative) than -1.3 V at a concentration of 1 μM TPPCI, or below (more negative) than -1.5 V with no TPP present (at 37 °C).
-For a gain setting of 20 these values are -2.6 and -3.0 V, respectively. - 2.
-Linearity of the signal / log (conc.) regression in the desired concentration range: This can be assessed by the corresponding plot, by the regression parameter R^2 , and by the deviation of data points from the regression (the residuals).
+- 1. Signal obtained at a low concentration: The signal depends on the electrode type, the concentration, the medium, the temperature, and the pX gain (in DatLab).
+At 37 °C, 1 μM TPPCl and a gain of 10, the voltage of the OROBOROS TPP electrode in MiR06 should be below (more negative) than -1.3 V. At zero TPP+ the signal should be below (more negative) than -1.5 V. For a gain setting of 20 these values are doubled. - 2.
+Linearity of the signal / log (conc.) regression in the experimental concentration range: This can be assessed by the corresponding plot, by the regression parameter $R^2$ , and by the deviation of data points from the regression (the residuals).